ngneat/until-destroy/README.md

       .subscribe(val => console.log(val));
   }

-  // This method must be present, even if empty!
+  // This method must be present, even if empty. ngOnDestroy() {
-  // Otherwise 'ng build --prod' will optimize away any calls to ngOnDestroy,
-  // even if the method is added by the untilDestroyed opertator ngOnDestroy() {
     // To protect you, we'll throw an error if it doesn't present.
   }